Neptune-Crypto/neptune-proton/README.md

 4. Provide a starting point for wallet developers to launch from for more advanced wallets.

-5. Eventually provide a functional, if simple, GUI wallet/dashboard for the neptune-cash community to interact with neptune-core.
+5. Provide a functional, if simple, GUI wallet/dashboard for the neptune-cash community to interact with neptune-core.

 ## Non Goals (at this time)